-Maximum height (measured from the lowest finished floor of the building or structure to the highest point of the ceiling of the top story of such building or structure): Areas designed for human occupancy and parking structures (a) Maximum elevation not to exceed 280 feet above mean sea level.
-Skylights, parapets (including architectural and decorative features and details incorporated into such parapets) and mechanical penthouses (a) Horizontal area not to exceed 35 percent of total building footprint. (b) Mechanical penthouses exceeding 42 feet in height shall be no closer than 30 feet to the exterior wall of any building. (c) Maximum elevation not to exceed 295 feet above mean sea level.
-All other architectural and decorative features and details Notwithstanding the foregoing, the height of a building or structure located within the permissible basement area shall be measured from the lowest finished floor of the level located directly above the basement level provided however, the gross leaseable area of the permissible basement area shall not exceed 35,000 square feet.
+Maximum height (measured from the lowest finished floor of the building or structure to the highest point of the ceiling of the top story of such building or structure):

+(a) Maximum elevation not to exceed 280 feet above mean sea level.

+- (a) Horizontal area not to exceed 35 percent of total building footprint. - (b) Mechanical penthouses exceeding 42 feet in height shall be no closer than 30 feet to the exterior wall of any building. - (c) Maximum elevation not to exceed 295 feet above mean sea level.

+- (a) Horizontal area not to exceed 10 percent of total building footprint - (b) Maximum elevation not to exceed 320 feet above mean sea level.

+Notwithstanding the foregoing, the height of a building or structure located within the permissible basement area shall be measured from the lowest finished floor of the level located directly above the basement level provided however, the gross leaseable area of the permissible basement area shall not exceed 35,000 square feet.

 No signage or lighting fixtures shall be affixed to parapets in the Town of Berlin or the City of Marlborough facing residentially zoned districts in the Town of Berlin, provided, however, parapets at entranceways (excluding customer pick-up entrances) shall not be subject to this limitation.
 Notwithstanding the above, if such signage is located above the roof line of a building on a parapet at such entranceways and such signage identifies an occupant of the building, then signage on walls adjacent to such entranceways which identifies such occupant, shall not be permitted, except, however, signage utilized for safe and efficient access and use of buildings such as directional, customer pick-up and loading area signage shall be permitted.